lapinek/platform-scripting/README.Examples.md

         * A. Create a script element and add to DOM for loading an external library.
         * B. When the library is loaded, make a request to an external source to obtain the client's IP information.
-        * C. Save the information, received as a JSON object, as a string in an input in the automatically rendered form.
+        * C. Save the information, received as a JSON object, as a string in the input constructed with `HiddenValueCallback`.
         * D. When the HTTP call is complete, submit the form.
-        * E. If the HTTP request takes more time than the specified timeout, auto submit the form.
+        * E. If the HTTP request takes more time than the specified timeout, submit the form after a timeout.

         Specific for Scripted Decision Node points of considerations:

         * The form is NOT self-submitting.
-        * The input for the client-side data needs to be referenced directly.
+        * The input for the client-side data needs to be referenced directly (unlike authentication chain modules where the callback input can be references via the `output` object).
         * There is no automatically provided `submit()` function.

         > If you'd like to inspect the page content, you can further delay submission of the form or stop JavaScript execution with `alert()`.

-    3. Check if any callbacks have been already requested by the node; if not, specify the two for inserting a script in the user's browser and receiving a submitted form value from the client side.
+    3. Check if any callbacks have been already requested by the node; if not, specify the two for inserting a script into the user's browser and receiving a submitted form value from the client side.
 The callbacks will be sent to the user's browser.

-    4. When the callbacks have been requested, and the form input has been populated and submitted to the server side, access the form value and save under the `clientScriptOutputData` key in the shared state object.
+    4. When the callbacks have been requested, and the form input has been populated and submitted to the server side, access the form value and save it under the `clientScriptOutputData` (an arbitrary name) key in the shared state object.

         As authentication in a tree worries along, the nodes may capture information and save it in special objects named [sharedState and transientState](https://backstage.forgerock.com/docs/am/6.5/auth-nodes/index.html#accessing-tree-state).
 This shared state is available for the next node in the tree.